MG Software.

 Related articles

-PaaS platforms like Vercel and Supabase abstract infrastructure so teams can focus on code and deploy faster without managing servers.
+PaaS platforms like Vercel and Supabase abstract the entire infrastructure layer so teams can focus exclusively on code and product development.
+Learn when PaaS is the right choice for your project.

 AWS vs Azure: Which Cloud Platform Should You Choose?